sbalian/quantum-random/README.md

 ## Tests

-To run the tests locally, you will need [poetry][poetry] and Python 3.7-3.10.
+To run the tests locally, you will need [poetry][poetry] and Python 3.7-3.10 (i.e., multiple versions of Python installed and seen by tox using, for example, [pyenv][pyenv]).
-One way of having multiple Python versions is to use [pyenv][pyenv] and list the versions in `.python-version`.
-First, make sure you have set up your key.
 Then,

 ```bash
 poetry install